-Here’s my review of Haka House Lake Tekapo, a guesthouse situated right in front of Lake Tekapo in New Zealand’s South Island.
-The property offers both dormitory-style shared rooms and private rooms for up to two guests — this review covers my stay in a private room.
-With a 4Square supermarket and solid restaurants within walking distance, and Lake Tekapo literally on the doorstep, the location is simply unbeatable.
+Today I’m sharing my review of Haka House Lake Tekapo, a guesthouse located right in front of Lake Tekapo on New Zealand’s South Island.
+Haka House offers both dormitory-style shared rooms and private rooms for up to two guests — this review is based on my stay in a private room.
+With a 4Square supermarket and solid restaurants all within walking distance, and Lake Tekapo literally at the doorstep, the location is simply unbeatable.

 Exterior